byronmansfield/dotvim/README.md

 ## Wishlist

-- [ ] write an installer script to handle some of the secondary installiations
+- [ ] write an installer script to handle some of the secondary installations